Sapphire Class 2024 - 2025

 As writers...

-We will be using this text to write a recount of events from the text from the character’s point of view and including lots of exciting detail.
+We will be using this text to write a letter from the character’s point of view.
 In addition to this, we will be looking at the following feature keys:

 - Write in 1st person